axel-springer-kugawana/iwb_serenity/docs/css/layout/index.md

 * desktop: 960px
 * widescreen: 1140px

-Container also have a padding of 20px for x-small & small breakpoints.
+Container also has a padding of 20px for x-small & small breakpoints.
 This padding is set to 0 for medium and above breakpoints.
 :::

 ### Container No Gutter

-The `no-gutter` modifier remove the container padding on the x-small breakpoint, making the container taking 100% of is parent.
+The `no-gutter` modifier removes the container padding on the x-small breakpoint, the container then uses 100% of his parents' width.

 <div class="sd-example">
     <div class="container--no-gutter">